 Operating our business is costly, and we expect our expenses to continue to increase in the future as we broaden our customer base and expand our platform, services and product offerings.
-In particular, a significant portion of our business, including our SOPHiA platform, is provided through a cloud-based SaaS platform.
-These hosting services depend on the uninterrupted operation of data centers as well as high-quality customer support.
+In particular, a significant portion of our business, including our SOPHiA platform, is provided through a cloud-based SaaS platform and computational and storage-related costs and fees constitute a significant portion of our cost of revenue.
+While we seek to negotiate favorable economic arrangements with respect to computational and storage-related costs and fees, in the near term, we expect that our gross profit margin will be adversely impacted by such fees and costs as we have purchased, and may be required to continue to purchase, increased capacity at less favorable rates in order to address increased demand for our SOPHiA platform and related solutions, products and services.
+Further, these hosting services depend on the uninterrupted operation of data centers as well as high-quality customer support.
 In addition, we collaborate with manufacturers in the assembly and development of our research and diagnostic products, in particular DNA enrichments kits.
 For example, we rely on our manufacturing and supply agreements with third parties, including IDT, Twist and Qiagen, for the manufacture of the DNA enrichments kits, which we assemble and offer to our clients as part of "bundle" solutions together with our SOPHiA platform.
 While we are undertaking a number of initiatives designed to reduce our costs, including provisions in our manufacturing and supply agreements that limit our counterparty's ability to increase prices for the manufactured products if certain conditions are met by us, and expect that our gross margin will increase as we broaden our customer base and increase customer engagement, there can be no assurance that we will be able to achieve planned cost reductions.
 There may also be unforeseen occurrences that increase our costs, such as increased prices of the components of our products, increased costs of hosting and consumer support services, changes to labor costs or less favorable terms with third-party suppliers, service providers or manufacturing collaborators.
 In addition, if our platform, services and product mix becomes more customer-specific and diversified, our costs may increase.
 If we are unable to reduce our costs, or if cost reductions are less significant or less timely than those we project, we will not be able to achieve sustainable gross margins, which would adversely affect our ability to invest in and grow our business.